 The VNA of Care New England and Women & Infants Hospital will each receive a stipend of up to $20,000.
 The stipend will be used to support Ms. Roberts' and Dr. Vohr's activities while serving as Innovation Advisors.

-More information about the Innovation Advisors Program, including a fact sheet and a list of participants and their affiliated organizations, can be found at: http://innovations.cms.gov/initiatives/innovation-advisors/index.html.
+Learn more information about the Innovation Advisors Program, including a fact sheet and a list of participants and their affiliated organizations.